This Performance Lab Mind review answers some basic questions that have made me scratch my head a few times in wonder.

 Opti-Nutra uses tapioca starch, which is easily digested, and they add probiotics to the capsules for additional health benefits.

-In terms of value, Performance Lab Mind is very reasonably priced for what you get.
+In terms of value, Performance Lab Mind is reasonably priced.
 This is a basic breakdown:

 The better value is in purchasing 3 bottles.
 Opti-Nutra will give you the 4th bottle free, and cover the shipping.